-Suggested Emphasis: Make attending church and hearing the words of Jesus a priority (reading the Bible, attending church, etc.)
+Suggested Emphasis: Make hearing the words of Jesus a priority (reading the Bible, attending church, etc.)

 Jesus visited the home of his friends, Mary and Martha.
 While Martha was busy with meal preparations, her sister sat at the feet of Jesus listening to his teaching.
 When Martha got upset at her sister for not helping, Jesus told her that Mary was choosing to do what was better.